Royal Papua New Guinea Constabulary

-The Royal Papua New Guinea Constabulary (RPNGC) is a national police force with jurisdiction throughout all of Papua New Guinea.
+The Royal Papua New Guinea Constabulary (RPNGC) is a national police force with jurisdiction throughout Papua New Guinea.

 History

 The RPNGC was formed from two predecessor bodies that existed prior to the independence of Papua New Guinea.
 The Royal Papuan Constabulary, initially established by the Australian colonial administration as part of setting up Papua in the late 19th century, and the New Guinea Police Force which covered the former German New Guinea and British New Guinea also set up by Australia, initially during World War I and formalized as part of the League of Nations mandate of 1920.

-The constabulary played a significant role resisting the Japanese occupation of New Guinea during World War II.
+The constabulary played a significant role in resisting the Japanese occupation of New Guinea during World War II.
 For example, the Lae War Cemetery holds the names of 13 police officers (panel 8) who died during the war.

 The two colonial territories were gradually amalgamated during and after World War II leading to the merger of the two forces.
 The structure was retained after Papua New Guinea gained independence in 1975, although the name shifted from Royal Papua and New Guinea Constabulary to the present name with the removal of the "and" in 1972.